Web Application Security

 GET,POST,PUT,DELETE - HTTP Headers:

-User-Agent,Cookie,Referer,Authorization - Request body and parameters
+User-Agent,Cookie,Referer,Authorization,Content-Type - Request body and parameters (form data, JSON payloads, multipart)

 Interceptors and automated scanners